jmlandi/jmlandi/README.md

 <div align="center">
   👋 Call me Landi!
 I'm a <strong>Martech Data Analyst at CloudWalk Inc. and also a technology student</strong>
-  <br>🌱 I’m currently programing in HTML, CSS, JavaScript (ECMAscript 2018) and Python
+  <br>🌱 I’m currently a Full Stack Developer with previous knowledge as marketing analyst and graphic designer
   <br>📫 You can reach me using this link: https://linktr.ee/jmlandi
 <hr>
 </div>